 Professor Shivaram is a condensed matter experimentalist whose research spans a wide variety of key areas.
 His scientific career started with work on the quantum fluid, liquid 3He, a strongly correlated Fermi system, focusing on its acoustic properties in the superfluid state.
 He has stayed with the theme of strongly correlated Fermi systems investigating their superconducting and magnetic properties at very low temperatures and high magnetic fields.
-His recent work has focused on the thermodynamic, electromagnetic and acoustic properties of a class of such correlated electronic systems based on rare earth and actinide elements, called the heavy electron metals.
+A significant portion of his work has focused on the thermodynamic, electromagnetic and acoustic properties of correlated electron systems based on rare earth and actinide elements, called the heavy electron metals.
 Here, his group was the first to map the complex three dimensional pressure-temperature-magnetic field phase diagram in an unconventional superconductor, UPt3.
-More recently he has employed magnetometry as well as sensitive ultrasound measurements to establish the universal properties of strongly correlated metamagnets.
-The proximity of such metamagnetic states, to other exotic quantum states such spin liquids, have also been explored in recent experiments on a-RuCl3, a leading proximate Kitaev magnet.
+In recent work he has employed magnetometry as well as sensitive ultrasound measurements to establish the universal properties of strongly correlated metamagnets.
+Through angle dependent studies he also established the co-existence of a metamagnet with other exotic magnetic phases at a triple point in magnetic fields close to 30 Tesla.
+Exotic magnetic states, such as quantum spin liquids, have also been explored in recent experiments in a-RuCl3, a proximate Kitaev magnet.

 Professor Shivaram also develops new experimental tools and has invented MEMS based methods for magnetometry of condensed matter and to monitor nanostructures in real time during growth.

 He has also contributed to studies of hydrogen absorption at the molecular level in novel organo-metallic complexes which are made in his laboratory and which hold the world record for gravimetric absorption.